getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Warning:** If the IIFE had tried to access the `x` identifier and had not declared its own `x`, this would also have been a TDZ error, just as discussed before.

-The default value expression in the previous snippet is an IIFE in that in the sense that its a function that's executed right inline, via `(31)`.
+The default value expression in the previous snippet is an IIFE in that in the sense that it's a function that's executed right inline, via `(31)`.
 If we had left that part off, the default value assigned to `x` would have just been a function reference itself, perhaps like a default callback.
 There will probably be cases where that pattern will be quite useful, such as:

 ```js
 function ajax(url, cb = function(){}) {